-• Or use a simple intro word or phrase to get the ball rolling
+- Use a simple introductory word or phrase to get started

 How to Use Quotation Marks (Inverted Commas)

-When you use a quote without changing it, remember to place quotation marks around it.
-This shows that the information comes directly from a source and hasn’t been altered.
+When you use a quote without changing it, place quotation marks around it.
+This shows the information comes directly from a source and has not been altered.

 American: